Claudia R. Fieo

 Fall 2017, Tuesdays 2:00-4:00 and Wednesdays 3:30-4:30 or by appointment

-Claudia Fieo is a printmaker and graphic designer and Professor of Art in the Department of Art and Art History where she currently serves as co-chair.
+Claudia Fieo is a printmaker and graphic designer and Professor of Visual Art in the Department of Visual Art and History of Art where she currently serves as co-chair.
 Her prints have been exhibited regionally and nationally, most recently in 2017 at the Center for Contemporary Printmaking (Norwalk, CT); The Greg Hardwick Gallery, Columbia College (Columbia, MO); Institute of Contemporary Art, Maine College of Art (Portland, ME); and A.P.E.
 Gallery (Northampton, MA) and the Connecticut Historical Society (Hartford, CT).
 Among the public collections that have acquired her work are the Boston Public Library, Newport Art Museum, and Slater Memorial Museum, among others.
 Her prints are also in numerous private collections.
 Fieo has been a member of Printmakers’ Network of Southern New England since 1992; she was an affiliated artist with Hera Gallery for several years and continues as a member of the Monotype Guild of New England and Zea Mays Printmaking Studio.

 Professor Fieo teaches courses in drawing and design foundations; graphic design; and printmaking, including intaglio, lithography, relief, collagraph, monotype, and book arts.
 She will be offering a new printmaking course that includes experimenting with overlaying a variety of printmaking techniques, including screen-printing, presented in different formats.
 Her interest in less toxic printmaking techniques is infused in all her printmaking courses.
 In addition, she has advised Independent Study courses for juniors and seniors in several artistic disciplines to meet the needs of the art department, including printmaking, drawing, painting, digital photography, sculpture, animation and mixed media.